codebydant/pcl_visualizer/README.md

 # pcl_visualizer
-Visualizer for 3D point cloud using PCL Library 1.8.1 C++
+Visualizer for a 3D point cloud using PCL Library 1.8.1

 ----------------------